andrewwcp/image-classification-rockpaperscissors-deep-learning/README.md

 - Jupyter Notebook

 ## Model Architecture
 The deep learning model is designed using a Convolutional Neural Network (CNN) architecture.
 It includes layers for convolution, pooling, and fully connected networks to extract features and make predictions.
+This model use 3 hidden layer.